The Tropical Lovechild: Piña Colada 101 🍍🥥

 - Lost in Translation: "Piña Colada" means "strained pineapple" in Spanish—referring to the fresh juice used.

-- World Record: In 2010, Puerto Rico made the largest Piña Colada ever,an impressive 8,500 liters (about 2,245 gallons).
+- World Record: In 2018, Puerto Rico made the largest Piña Colada ever,an impressive 1210 liters (about 320 gallons).

-- Pina Colada Day: National Pina Colada Day is July 10th.
+- Piña Colada Day: National Piña Colada Day is July 10th.
 Mark your calendars, cancel your meetings, and prepare for the most important holiday you didn't know existed.